GNU Libtool

 Applying Patches

-Currently we five have admin access to the libtool repository and co-ordinate changes on the libtool-patches list.
+When there are multiple maintainers, we co-ordinate changes on the <libtool-patches> list.
 We observe the following rules when changing the repository:

 Submitting Bug Reports

-There is a special list for reporting bugs, bug-libtool@gnu.org, to enable the developers to track submitted bug reports.
-If you think you have found a bug in libtool, then you should, in the first instance send as complete a report as possible to this list.
-Ideally, you should include the text you get by running config.guess, the text you see when you run configure, and if you can, a patch made with diff -u5 which fixes the problem.
-If you can send a small script, modelled after the scripts in the tests directory of the distribution which fails with the unpatched distribution, but passes with your patch applied we can add the test to the distribution to make sure the bug doesn't reappear.
+If you think you have found a bug in libtool, you should first of all send as complete a report as possible to this list.
+Ideally, you should include the text you get by running config.guess, the text you see when you run configure, and if you can, a patch made with "diff -u5" which fixes the problem.
+If you can send a small script, modelled after the scripts in the tests directory of the distribution, which fails with the unpatched distribution, but passes with your patch applied, we can add the test to the distribution to make sure the bug doesn't reappear.

 Submitting Patches